pnopjp/jmeter-plugins/docs/functions.md

 - **[hmac](#__hmac)**
     Generate a HMAC in the specific hash algorithm with the key and variable name.

+## How to install

+Download jmeter-plugins-functions-azure-?.?.?.jar file from [latest release](https://github.com/pnopjp/jmeter-plugins/releases/latest) and put it into lib/ext directory of JMeter \(ex. /usr/local/jmeter/lib/ext\), then restart JMeter.

 ## __AzAdAccessToken

 This function gets the access token for the Azure AD application from the Azure AD token endpoint with a password flow.